TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          If the value is "NONE" the link will not be changed and the site will perform page-not-found handling when clicked (which can be used to capture the event and act accordingly of course).
+This means that the link's URL will point to the page even if it is not accessible by the current frontend user.
+Note that the default behavior of page-not-found handling is to show the parent page instead.

          **Properties:**